oscardarwin/mazonic/README.md

 # TODO:

 ## Improve Maze Design
+- more back edges from stranded nodes.
-- Prioritise long branches.
+-

+## More types of levels
+Tetrahedron
+Octahedron
+Dodecahedron
+Icosahedron

+## Save levels as JSON

+## Sort out GIT

 ## Graphics
-No node when there is just an in and out of edge.

-## More types of levels
+Add death node for any stranded edges.
+Shaders

 ## Levels selector should be a icosohedron.

+## Music

+## Effects

 # Build for Web: